The Middle School art curriculum is organized around three themes: creating art, looking at art, and living with art.

 - Track and Field

-Practice for these competitions is done in the physical-education classes during the day with games played after school.
+Practice for these competitions is done in the P.E. classes during the day with games played after school.
 Boys and girls in grades 6 through 8 participate in local leagues comprised of private and public schools.
 All students who sign up to play are placed on a team.
 There are no tryouts, and we do not cut anyone from a team.
 All interscholastic programs abide by the rules set by the California Interscholastic Federation (CIF).

 Our Middle School students also participate in the Big Sur International Marathon's "Just Run" program, which begins in the primary grades.
 Our students are also encouraged each year to participate in the BSIM 3K and 5K runs.

 The Middle School religious studies program is inclusive of all spiritual backgrounds and nurtures a sense of unity.
-Drawing on Catholic Christian traditions, students explore faith and spirituality as they participate in liturgies, seasonal celebrations, community-service projects, and community prayer.
-The program nurtures a sense of belonging and promotes living more purposefully and joyfully as God’s people.
-We integrate the common elements of faith, wisdom, and worship-respectful, interested, and gracious towards all faiths.
+Drawing on Catholic traditions, students explore faith and spirituality as they participate in liturgies, seasonal celebrations, community-service projects, and community prayer.
+The program nurtures a sense of belonging and promotes living more purposefully and joyfully as God's people.
+We integrate the common elements of faith, wisdom, and worship — respectful, interested, and gracious towards all faiths.
 Class discussions offer opportunities to question, to doubt, and to think critically.
 Students are encouraged to reflect and deepen their personal beliefs, attitudes, values, and practices.
-Age appropriate class material deepens students’ understanding of the liturgy, prayer, doctrine, and social teachings of the Church.
+Age appropriate class material deepens students' understanding of the liturgy, prayer, doctrine, and social teachings of the church.